-We all carry trillions of bacteria in our guts, with as many as a thousand different strains.
+We all carry trillions of gut bacteria, with as many as a thousand different strains.
 The composition of these strains, or our “bacterial fingerprint,” can influence whether we are prone to depression, anxiety, obesity, or Hashimoto’s hypothyroidism.
 “Bad” gut bacteria has been associated with low thyroid function and autoimmune Hashimoto’s.

 Some gut bacteria can make you fat